CryptoBloks/crosslink-audit/README.md

 - Rounded totals in the USDT audit report to 6 decimal places (Match USDT precision).
 - Corrected the API URL configuration in the CBTC audit script.
 - Removed unused BTC bridge contract accounts from the `.env` files.
+- Added new account-balance-checker.js utility script for checking Bitcoin balances of Libre accounts.